Faiz0developer/Triweb-Learning/README.md

 hoisting: Learn concept of hoisting.
 How hositing works for function and function expression, as well for variables declared using ver,  let and const.

 event: Practice some events using addEventListener and made small demo project called image-changer.

+data Type: Apply knowledge of data types and data type converion in coding.

+control flow and coniditon: Practice if-else, switch statement in coding.

+error handling: Learn this concept and apply this in code.
+Get to know how to handle errors and we can build our custome error.